vmware-archive/concourse-branch-manager/README.md

 # UPDATE

+This tool is been enhanced to fix the Concourse 4x update of changing basic Auth to local User. need to Add local User Config to the concourse Docker compose yml like the below
+    - CONCOURSE_ADD_LOCAL_USER=test:test,guest:guest
+    - CONCOURSE_MAIN_TEAM_LOCAL_USER=test

+    or
+Edit your docker-compose yml under the concourse Web section to Add the Below
+  CONCOURSE_ADD_LOCAL_USER: "test:test,guest:guest"
+  CONCOURSE_MAIN_TEAM_LOCAL_USER: "test"

+# UPDATE

 This tool and repo is no longer used nor maintained by pivotaltracker.
 If anyone wishes to take over ownership and maintenance, please open an issue.